mienaikoe/ziyu/Chapters/4-6-Chapter28.md

 "Yea..." thi said, thinking the same thing.
 "Well what if– ... no... but..."

 I interrupted hae, "Even if we could pass the wall, we'll face many more obstacles.
-If we fail any of them, it means death or enslavement.
+If we get caught, it means death or enslavement.
 There has to be another way."

 "Shh- do you hear that?" thi said.
 For once I wasn't the first to hear a thing.

 I removed the listener and put my ear to the air.
 In the dead air, I could hear the sound of lazy oars splashing through the slush out of time.

-"Looters?"
+"Slavers?"
 I asked Annu.

 "No. They couldn't carry anything in a row boat.
 Must be stragglers from the blockade."

 In the darkness of the ocean, six lanterns suspended on the crooks of Rudjanese boats appeared, and a maman's voice was barely audible, "-n lao'a ... stea 'ose 'addles."

 Annu's face widened immediately, as if a flurry of disparate thoughts were connecting themselves all at once.
-Thi loudly yelled, "Shinna!" as if hae belly no longer hurt.
+Thi yelled, "Shinna!" with a bellow as if hae belly no longer hurt.

 The oars cut back to a silence, but no response came.